 It takes 1-2 weeks to review the plans.
 Once approved, a licensing inspection will be scheduled.
 A food safety inspector will conduct the inspection and a business license in Kansas will issued only after successful inspection.
 APPLICATION FOR FOOD ESTABLISHMENT LICENSE

-Who is responsible for issuance of Kansas company license?
+Who is responsible for the issuance of a Kansas company license?
 What is the annual fee?
 Do I need to renew it?
-These are some of the important aspects to consider as licenses pertaining to different industries are issued by different government authorities.
+These are some of the important questions to consider as licenses pertaining to different industries are issued by different government authorities.
 Let’s look at the Food Establishment example to clearly understand this.

 - Business License Issuer – Kansas Department of Agriculture, Food Safety & Lodging

 - Fee for food establishment license – The fee for food establishment license depends on the total area.

 If the area of your restaurant is less than 5,000 sq. ft. then the total fee would be Application Fee ($300.00) + License Fee ($250) = $550

 If the area of your restaurant is between 10,001 and 50,000 sq. ft. then the total business license fee would be Application Fee ($350.00) + License Fee ($500) = $850

 - Validity of business license in Kansas – The validity period for all food establishment licenses is from April 1st to March 31st and has to be renewed annually.